 Trains tend to be comfortable and well equipped, but they are also slightly more expensive than the bus.
 For a 2 person cabin, expect to pay around $70 for a long distance sleeper train.
 Often, you may find that a domestic flight is cheaper and more convenient.
 But, the train gives you more of an opportunity to see scenery in rural Vietnam.
 And, as travel writers, we still think long distance trains are a little more romantic.

-What are domestic flights like in Vietnam?
+What are Vietnam flights like?

 Taking a domestic flight in Vietnam, is a little like getting on a bus.
 It’s really easy and mostly cheap as a form of transport in Vietnam.
 There are three main airlines which operate domestic flights in Vietnam – Vietjet, Vietnam Airlines and Bamboo.